BlueBrain/Ultraliser/README.md

 * The volume reconstruction code is an extension to the work of [Marwan Abdellah's](http://marwan-abdellah.com/) [PhD (In silico Brain Imaging: Physically-plausible Methods for Visualizing Neocortical Microcircuitry)](https://infoscience.epfl.ch/record/232444?ln=en).

 * The mesh optimization is based on the routiens provided by the [GAMer (Geometry-preserving Adaptive MeshER) library](http://fetk.org/codes/gamer/).
-GAMer is developed by Z. Yu, M. Holst, Y. Cheng, and J.A.
-McCammon and can be redistributed and modified under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+GAMer is developed by _Z.
+Yu, M. Holst, Y. Cheng, and J.A.
+McCammon_, and can be redistributed and modified under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 * The table of contents for all the user documentation pages are generated with [markdown-toc](http://ecotrust-canada.github.io/markdown-toc/).